 Speaking to Flicks And The City in 2015, Edwards warned fans to “expect the unexpected, because it’s not gonna be like the saga movie.”
 More recently, however, it was announced that Disney had ordered weeks of reshoots on the film, sparking rumours that Lucasfilm were unhappy with the direction that Edwards had taken the franchise.

 Star Wars Rogue One interview with director Gareth Edwards.
-Watch more Star Wars Rogue One interviews ► //bit.ly/StarWarsRogueOneInterviews & Star Wars The Force Awakens & Anaheim Celebration interviews ► //bit.ly/StarWarsTheForceAwakensInterviews Subscribe for more!
+Watch more Star Wars Rogue One interviews ► http://bit.ly/StarWarsRogueOneInterviews & Star Wars The Force Awakens & Anaheim Celebration interviews ► http://bit.ly/StarWarsTheForceAwakensInterviews Subscribe for more!

 Will we still see the legendary text crawl opening the movie?